waylyrics/waylyrics/README.en.md

 ## Requirement

-- A player supports MPRIS well, especially should made TrackID unique between songs
+- A player at least supports MPRIS PlaybackStatus, Position and Metadata(with title)
-- In particular, a wm allows you set windows as top-level one's.
+- In particular, a wm allows you set windows as top-level

 ### Recommended Players